Optimization Methods for Large-Scale Machine Learning: Machine Learning Case Studies

 During the past five years, spectacular applicative successes on perceptual problems have been achieved by machine learning techniques through the use of \emph{deep neural networks} (DNNs).
 Although there are many kinds of DNNs, most recent advances have been made using essentially the same types that were popular in the 1990s and almost forgotten in the 2000s \cite{NipsAll}.
 What have made recent successes possible are the availability of much larger datasets and greater computational resources.

 Because DNNs were initially inspired by simplified models of biological neurons~\cite{RumeHintWill86a,RumeHintWill86b}, they are often described with jargon borrowed from neuroscience.
-For the most part, this jargon turns into a rather effective language for describing a prediction function~$h$ whose value is computed by applying successive transformations to a given input vector~$x \in \R{d_x}$.
+For the most part, this jargon turns into a rather effective language for describing a prediction function~$h$ whose value is computed by applying successive transformations to a given input vector~$x_i \in \R{d_0}$.
 These transformations are made in \emph{layers}.
-For example, a canonical fully connected layer performs the computation \bequation x^{(j)} = s(W_j\,x^{(j-1)} + b_j) \in \R{d_x}, \eequation where $x^{(0)} = x$, the matrix $W_j \in \R{d_x\times d_x}$ and vector $b_j \in \R{d_x}$ contain $j$th layer parameters, and $s$ is a component-wise nonlinear \emph{activation} function.
+For example, a canonical fully connected layer performs the computation \bequation x_i^{(j)} = s(W_j\,x_i^{(j-1)} + b_j) \in \R{d_j}, \eequation where $x_i^{(0)} = x_i$, the matrix $W_j \in \R{d_j\times d_{j-1}}$ and vector $b_j \in \R{d_j}$ contain the $j$th layer parameters, and $s$ is a component-wise nonlinear \emph{activation} function.
 Popular choices for the activation function include the sigmoid function $s(x)=1/(1+\exp(-x))$ and the hinge function $s(x)=\max\{0,x\}$ (often called a rectified linear unit (ReLU) in this context).
-In this manner, a fully connected network with $J$ layers characterizes the prediction function $h(x;w)$ through the ultimate output vector $x^{(J)}$ where $w \in \R{d}$ represents the set of all parameters in $\{(W_1,b_1),\dots,(W_J,b_J)\}$ to determine.
+In this manner, the ultimate output vector $x_i^{\smash{(J)}}$ leads to the prediction function value $h(x_i;w)$, where the parameter vector $w$ collects all the parameters $\{(W_1,b_1),\dots,(W_J,b_J)\}$ of the successive layers.

 Similar to~\eqref{eqn.sec2.textsvm}, an optimization problem in this setting involves the collection of a training set $\{(x_1,y_1)\dots(x_n,y_n)\}$ and the choice of a loss function $\ell$ leading to \bequation \min_{w\in\R{d}}\ \frac{1}{n}\sum_{i=1}^n \ell(h(x_i;w),y_i). \end{equation} However, in contrast to~\eqref{eqn.sec2.textsvm}, this optimization problem is highly nonlinear and nonconvex, making it intractable to solve to global optimality.
 That being said, machine learning experts have made great strides in the use of DNNs by computing approximate solutions by gradient-based methods.
 This has been made possible by the conceptually straightforward, yet crucial observation that the gradient of the objective in \eqref{oxf} with respect to the parameter vector $w$ can be computed by the chain rule using algorithmic differentiation \cite{Grie14}.
 This differentiation technique is known in the machine learning community as \emph{back propagation} \cite{RumeHintWill86a,RumeHintWill86b}.